TomBener/quarto-cn-tools/README.md

-# Writing Chinese Academic Papers with Quarto
+# Quarto Template for Chinese Academic Writing

 [![Publish](https://github.com/TomBener/quarto-cn-tools/actions/workflows/quarto-publish.yml/badge.svg)](https://github.com/TomBener/quarto-cn-tools/actions/workflows/quarto-publish.yml)

-This repository provides a comprehensive guide and toolset for writing academic papers in Chinese, such as the localization and sorting of Chinese bibliographies, conversion of Chinese quotes, and correcting spaces between Chinese and English characters.
-With the help of these templates and scripts, you can write your academic papers in Markdown, and convert them into various formats like Word, HTML, LaTeX, PDF, and ePub via Quarto with ease.
+This repository provides a comprehensive guide and toolset for writing academic papers in Chinese, such as the localization and sorting of Chinese citations and bibliographies, conversion of Chinese quotation marks, and correcting spaces between Chinese and English characters.
+With the help of these templates and scripts, you can write your academic papers in Markdown, and convert them into various formats like Word, HTML, LaTeX, PDF, and ePub via Quarto.

 ## Features